 nri-bundle can also install Kube State Metrics and Pixie for you if needed.

-While it is possible to install those charts separately, we strongly recommend using the
+While it's possible to install those charts separately, we strongly recommend using the

 nri-bundle chart for Kubernetes deployments, as it ensures that values across all the charts are consistent and provides full control over which components are installed, as well as the possibility to configure all of them as Helm dependencies.
-This is the same chart that is used and referenced by our automated installer.
+This is the same chart that is used and referenced by our Kubernetes guided install.

-- Ensure you are using the appropriate context in the machine where you will run Helm and
+Ensure you're using the appropriate context in the machine where you will run Helm and

-- Make sure everything is configured properly in the chart by running the following command.
-Notice that we are specifying
+Make sure everything is configured properly in the chart by running the following command.
+Notice that we're specifying

 Please notice and adjust the following flags: